MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - 6 RDS on AWS: SQL Server, Oracle, MySQL Server, PostgreSQL, Aurora, MariaDB
 - 2 key features
 	- **multi-AZ**
-		- exact synchronous copy of production database in another AZ
+		- exact *synchronous* copy of production database in another AZ
 		- for disaster recovery
 		- fail-over is automatic
 		- can force a fail-over by rebooting the RDS instance
 		- not applicable to Aurora (due to its own unique fault-tolerant design)
+		- cannot be promoted to be a read-replica
 	- **read replicas**
 		- read-only copy of the production database; can have multiple (up to 5)
-		- asynchronous replication from the primary RDS instance to the read replica
+		- *asynchronous* replication from the primary RDS instance to the read replica
 		- for performance (especially for read-intensive workload); not for disaster recovery
 		- must have backups turned on to create read replicas
 		- can have read replicas of read replicas